In-Image Ads: Everything Publishers Should Know

 What Is In-Image Advertising?

-In-image advertising is a native advertising practice that sees an ad placed at the base of an editorial webpage image or a static graphic as an overlay.
+In-image advertising is a native advertising practice that places an ad at the base of an editorial webpage image or a static graphic as an overlay.
 In other words, this advertising method utilizes places where the user’s attention is the highest and places ad units within relevant images of the content.
-When a user hovers over the ad or clicks on it, they can get access to more details about the brand.
+When a user hovers over the ad or clicks on it, they can access more details about the brand.

-The image ad is placed on the website in question through platforms such as Inuvo, GumGum, and others.
-As long as your blog or your website is registered on a network, brands can place their in-image ads on your relevant images.
+The image ad is placed on the website through platforms such as Inuvo, GumGum, and others.
+Brands can place their in-image ads on your relevant images as long as your blog or website is registered on a network.

-Therefore, be sure to work with an ad-placing platform that has a long list of high-quality partners.
+Therefore, work with an ad-placing platform with a long list of high-quality partners.
 It’s a good sign that they are a reliable source of relevant in-image ads for digital content creators and website owners.

 Integrating In-Image Advertising into Your Digital Marketing Strategy